 - For Part 2: continue reading.

-- Mainstream media (and social) media follow the rules of the system: they seek to grow their profits, increase shareholder value and protect the interests of their investors.
+- Mainstream (and social) media follow the rules of the system: they seek to grow their profits, increase shareholder value, and protect the interests of their investors or shareholders.

-- For the majority, participating via social media to advocate for a political cause or change in society is like standing on a digital soapbox, it will have very limited reach and effect.
+- For the majority, taking part via social media to advocate for a political cause or change in society is like standing on a digital soapbox, it will have very limited reach and effect.

 I want to take some action!
 What are some things I can do?
 For a start, go to the bottom of the article to learn more.

-To learn more, please continue reading Part 2 of the article.
+To learn more, please continue reading Part 2 of the article below.